angzam78/serialchallenge/README.md

 A pair of connected COM ports is required for this software to work (for example: COM1 port connected to COM2 port).
 If physical COM ports are not available then a virtual serial port emulator will work too.

-For virtual serial port emulator on Windows 10 install [com0com](https://sourceforge.net/projects/com0com/files/latest/download).
-This will create the required connected virtual COM port pair by default.
+To have a virtual serial port emulator on Windows 10 install [com0com](https://sourceforge.net/projects/com0com/files/latest/download).
+This will create the required a connected virtual COM port pair by default.

 ## Install and run